-Since 2015 I have been an assistant professor teaching and researching game studies and media studies in the joint study program European Media Studies of University of Potsdam (Arts and Media Department) and University of Applied Sciences Potsdam (Design Department).
+Since 2015 I have been an assistant professor teaching and researching game studies and media studies in the joint study program European Media Studies of the University of Potsdam (Arts and Media Department) and the University of Applied Sciences Potsdam (Design Department).

 I am also the head coordinator of the Digital Games Research Center at the University of Potsdam (DIGAREC).

 I am involved with the Gamephilosophy Network as well as in organizing the annual Philosophy of Computer Games Conference in varying capacities.
-Recently, I was elected to the team of speakers of the special interest group AG Games of the German Society for Media Studies (GfM).
+I am an elected member of the team of speakers of the special interest group AG Games of the German Society for Media Studies (GfM).

 I am a member of the Brandenburg Centre for Media Studies (ZeM) and an associate member of the research school “SENSING: Zum Wissen sensibler Medien” (“SENSING: The knowledge of sensitive media”).